What is DC Public Schools’ Mandatory Drug and Alcohol Testing program?

 How do I obtain my drug test results?

 Your drug testing results are communicated from the medical facility to DCPS, typically within five (5) business days following the test date.
-Your employment file will be updated accordingly—it is not necessary for you to collect your drug testing results to provide to DCPS.
+Your employment file will be updated within 2-3 days from the date they are received by DCPS—it is not necessary for you to collect your drug testing results to provide to DCPS.
 Once we have evidence that you have cleared the background check and the drug test, you will receive notification regarding your status in the onboarding process.

 Drug Test Results from Outside Entities